ConduitNetwork/docs/integration_guides/Automation/ansible.rst

       sudo yum install epel-release
       sudo yum install ansible

-  Then create the working Ansible directory for |morpheus|:
+  Then create the working Ansible directory for |conduit|:

   .. code-block:: bash

-      sudo mkdir /opt/morpheus/.ansible
+      sudo mkdir /opt/conduit/.ansible
-      sudo chown morpheus-local.morpheus-local /opt/morpheus/.ansible
+      sudo chown conduit-local.conduit-local /opt/conduit/.ansible

 * Validate the git repo is authorizing and the paths are configured correctly.

-  The public and private ssh keys need to be added to the |morpheus| appliance via "Infrastructure -> Keys & Certs" and the public key needs to be added to the git repo via user settings.
+  The public and private ssh keys need to be added to the |conduit| appliance via "Infrastructure -> Keys & Certs" and the public key needs to be added to the git repo via user settings.
 If both are set up right, you will see the playbooks and roles populate in the Ansible Integration details page.

 * The Git Ref field on playbook tasks is to specify a different git branch than default.
 It can be left to use the default branch.
 If your playbooks are in a different branch you can add the brach name in the Git Ref field.